Crozzers/RestoreWindowPos/README.md

 * Ability to "Save as" with a particular layout.
     * Ideally you would be able to save the current layout and give it a memorable name
     * Perhaps the user could then add window name rules to that layout
+* Remove all not-alive windows from snapshot history